washingtonpost/ans-schema/README.md

 ## Schema files
 ANS Schema files are defined with the [JSON Schema specification](https://spacetelescope.github.io/understanding-json-schema/index.html).
 Schemas are defined in individual files under the [src/main/resrouces/schema/ans/_version_/](src/main/resources/schema/ans/v0_3/) directory.

 Small, self-contained, attributes such as "had copyright" or "had unique id" are modeled as **traits**, which are combined together or applied directly to more complicated schema objects for the purpose of re-usability.
 The "content.json" schema, for example, composes the traits "dated", "credited", "locale", "located", and "copyrighted".
-The interesting schemas (story.json, image.json, and video.json) include/descend from that basic content schema and provide additional schema elements as appropriate.
+The interesting schemas (collection.json, image.json, and video.json) include/descend from that basic content schema and provide additional schema elements as appropriate.

 One can use a variety of third party tools to validate their content against the schema files hosted here on github publicly.

 ## Schema Overview
-The ARC Schema is rooted at an "ANS" node that defines an ID and Type field; the ID should be a globally unique identifier to the concrete/subclass instance of content and the Type field should describe to higher-level languages what type of content the concrete instance is (i.e. "story" or "image")
+The ARC Schema is rooted at an "ANS" node that defines an ID and Type field; the ID should be a globally unique identifier to the concrete/subclass instance of content and the Type field should describe to higher-level languages what type of content the concrete instance is (i.e. "collection" or "image")

 The hierarchy of content is diagramed here: